 If you’re looking for outdoor things to do on the North Shore in Minnesota you’ve come to the right place.
 Minnesota’s North Shore refers to the shoreline of Lake Superior that runs from Duluth, Minnesota to Grand Portage near the Canadian border.
 This drive is called the North Shore Scenic Drive and is a 145-mile scenic byway designated as an All-American Road.
 From Duluth, follow Highway 61 northeast and you’ll encounter all of these must-do stops on the north shore.
 On this road trip, you’ll encounter rocky cliffs, cobblestone beaches, scenic rivers and waterfalls, small towns, and hillside forests.
+This trip is great in any season, but if you’re headed there in the fall the leaf color is stunning.
 These are the top 12 things to do on the north shore.
 Buckle-up because it is amazing!

 12 Top things to do on the North Shore MN

 Here you’ll get to see the iconic Aerial Lift Bridge and explore the North Pier Lighthouse, which is on The National Register of Historic Places.
 Grab lunch on Superior Street and enjoy it near Lake Superior on the newly renovated Lakewalk.
 If you’re lucky you might be able to spot some big ships coming and going on Lake Superior.
 For those who like to plan ahead check the ship schedule here or check out Playfront Park which is only 5 minutes from Canal Park.